Fear of future that devastated NYC restaurant workers face - KVIA

 Fear of future that devastated NYC restaurant workers face

-For years, working in restaurants has been a constant for Isabella Guttierez.
+For years, working in restaurants has been a constant for Isabella Gutierrez.

 It was something she could always fall back on to pay the bills while she pursued her creative dreams.
 It was the first job she had when she moved to New York City in 2011 from California.